 How to Delete Your Spotify Account: Cancel your Spotify subscription and close your Spotify account for good

 Spotify is still a poster-child for the music streaming industry, with 138 million paying subscribers it’s a leading music service used around the globe.
-The Swedish firm is holding it’s own in the industry, but has taken many steps to publicizing the company and increasing revenue.
+The Swedish firm is holding its own in the industry but has taken many steps to publicize the company and increasing revenue.

 This, coupled with increasing competition from the similarly priced Apple Music, Amazon Music Unlimited, Tidal, and more, is causing some users to switch allegiances.

 In an attempt to attract more people to the service, supposedly in the hope they’ll upgrade to the paid-for plan, Spotify launched a new free tier in April.

 Before the launch, Spotify offered two tiers – an ad-free one for $9.99 per month, and a free, ad-funded tier.
 The former lets you download songs to listen to offline and doesn’t restrict access, the latter restricts how many songs you can access, popular playlists, and only on shuffle.
 Under the new Spotify Free tier, you can listen to any song from 15 Discovery playlists, on-demand.

 Spotify also offers Student accounts, Family accounts, and Spotify Duo (for two people at a discounted price).
 Each tier is competitively priced with others on the market but, if you’re ready to save some money each month, it may be time to cancel your subscription.

 In this article, we’ll walk you through how to cancel your Spotify Premium account.